 07 of 10

 Herons eat fish so these long-legged waders can often be seen near patches of water in London.
-I've certainly seen them in Kensington Gardens at Long Water (near the Peter Pan Statue) and in Crystal Palace Park by the concrete dinosaurs.
+They can certainly be seen in Kensington Gardens at Long Water (near the Peter Pan Statue) and in Crystal Palace Park by the concrete dinosaurs.

 08 of 10